nnivxix/learning-dart/README.md

 var variableName;
 ```

-By convention, the variable name use `lowerCaseCamel`, see the [example](./primitives.dart).
+By convention, the variable name use `lowerCaseCamel`, See the [example](./primitives.dart).

 ### Constant

 Use the `const` keyword to define a constant.
-A constant is an identifier whose value doesn’t change. see the [example](./const.dart).
+A constant is an identifier whose value doesn’t change.
+See the [example](./const.dart).

 ### Final Keyword